isislab-unisa/WeatherStation/README.md

 `python3 settings/createTable.py`

-2) Check that the tables are been correctly created
+2) Check that the tables have been correctly created

 `aws dynamodb list-tables --endpoint-url=http://localhost:4566`